Pandas Convert Date (datetime) to String Format

 dtype of column ConvertedDate will be object (string).
 Yields below output.

 You can also try this.
 This converts the String date to datetime and back to a string.
-On below example, it converts the InsertDate (String type) values in format %Y/%m/%d to ConvertedDate with format %Y-%m-%d
+Below example, it converts the InsertDate (String type) values into the format %Y/%m/%d to ConvertedDate with format %Y-%m-%d

 # Convert datetime from datetime64[ns] to string type